 Faculty

 Do you spend valuable class time helping students master a digital skill instead of teaching your content?
-Add a 4-week microcredential as a prerequisite to your 12-week course and ensure every student is ready to learn on day one.
+Add a micro-credential as a prerequisite to your 12-week course and ensure every student is ready to learn on day one.

-Would a particular microcredential enhance your existing course?
-Add a 3-week microcredential as supplemental coursework and give your students the added benefit of an in-demand digital skill that compliments your curriculum.
+Would a particular micro-credential enhance your existing course?
+Add a 3-week micro-credential as supplemental coursework and give your students the added benefit of an in-demand digital skill that complements your curriculum.

 Help you help your students